 Skills and experience can also be gained from taking an elective, which is a period of clinical experience taken during your degree (usually lasting 6 to 12 weeks).
 A lot of students who take an elective decide to go abroad, with many going to developing countries.

 If you want to consider other options for your career you could take an intercalated degree.
 This involves taking a year out from the medical curriculum to study and carry out a research project in a different subject.
-This can include topics such as clinical research, teaching, journalism or medical management.
+This can include topics such as clinical research or education, teaching, journalism or medical management.
 It's a good chance to test which direction you'd like your career to go in.

 Search for placements and find out more about work experience and internships.